giovanniboscu/continuous-section-field/docs/model/csf_local_shear_potential_formulation.md

 \end{bmatrix}.
 ```

-This is the same physical mechanism underlying Jourawski's classical derivation of shear stress in prismatic beams.
+This is the same physical mechanism underlying Jourawski's classical
+derivation of shear stress in prismatic beams, and the present formulation
+follows the same logical path before extending it to sections whose
+geometry itself evolves along the beam axis.

-In the classical Jourawski setting, the cross-section is prismatic and does not vary along the longitudinal axis.
-The longitudinal variation of the normal stress field is therefore associated with the variation of the section actions, through relations such as
+In the classical Jourawski setting, the cross-section is prismatic and does
+not vary along the longitudinal axis.
+The longitudinal variation of the
+normal stress field is therefore associated with the variation of the
+section actions, through relations such as

 ```math
 \frac{dM_x}{dz}=T_y,